 Transformation into Acute Myeloid Leukaemia

-In some cases, CMML that has been left untreated can develop into acutenew, recent, comes with an urgent or significant sense, is sudden, sharp or urgent myeloid leukaemia (AML), which is a rare type of leukaemia that causes an overproduction of myeloid cells (a specific type of dendritic cell) in the blood.
+In some cases, CMML that has been left untreated can develop into acutenew, recent, comes with an urgent or significant sense, is sudden, sharp myeloid leukaemia (AML), which is a rare type of leukaemia that causes an overproduction of myeloid cells (a specific type of dendritic cell) in the blood.
 For more information on CML, please refer to the Rare Cancers Australia Acute Myeloid Leukaemia (AML) page.

 Treatment